-With all those mountains and the specialty of dressage, you might need a new horse.
-While Amethyst doesn’t provide you any funds for new horses, there are some to take a look at if you don’t mind spending some of your own cash.
+With all those mountains and the specialty of dressage, the main character (MC) might need a new horse.
+While Amethyst doesn’t provide the player any funds for new horses, there are some to take a look at if they don’t mind spending some of their own cash.
 The Vyatka and the Akale-Teke are horses built for extreme weather and elegant looks, both being considered rare breeds.
-If something a little more solid is your speed, there is also the Orlov Trotter for your consideration.
+If something a little more solid is the MC’s speed, there is also the Orlov Trotter for consideration.

 Consciousness magic resonates with Ti on the solfege scale.
 Consciousness is magic of the mind and will, with many of its abilities similar to that of psychic abilities.
 Magicians of Consciousness will push their minds and their bodies as hard as they can to achieve their goals.
 While they are usually empathetic enough to pick up other’s emotions and maybe manipulate them, they aren’t as wise to their own feelings and can come across as a little cold.
 On the small scale, Consciousness magic is telekinesis and emotions or thought sensing, relying on the environment or others as well as their own will.
 On the large scale, it can grant its users knowledge of the past, the present, or the future, and even allow for astral projection.
-However, you have to be careful about going too far from your body or into time–they don’t play fair–and if you push yourself too far, you’ll get a nasty headache for your troubles.
+However, the MC has to be careful about going too far from their body or into time–they don’t play fair–and if they push themselves too far, they’ll get a nasty headache for their troubles.

 If you following Ginny’s twitter blog, you’ll know that all of the districts, including Amethyst, have their own little specialties and symbols.
 I won’t bore you with all of them, and I want you to get to enjoy finding them out on your own!
 (The name is one giant clue to one of them, fyi.)
-I will mention that the Amethyst mentors depend on which side you choose.
-If you go with the Light, you will look to Isidora Silvertreble (profile pending), and if you go with the Shadow, you have options: Vivian Streetbeat (profile pending) and Victoria Blackpiano (profile pending).
+I will mention that the Amethyst mentors depend on which side the player chooses.
+If they go with the Light, the MC will look to Isidora Silvertreble (profile pending), and if they go with the Shadow, they have options: Vivian Streetbeat (profile pending) and Victoria Blackpiano (profile pending).

 We keep mentioning our wonderful districts, so now we’re going to start introducing them.
 Astranar has eight districts, each with their own individual flare, and they can be quite competitive with each other.
 In Astranar, the districts are named after gemstones.
 This week, we’ll be discussing Sphalerite (yes, that’s an actual gemstone), where Water magic is the all-the-rage.

 With gentle hills, some low-level mountains, and deep forests, Sphalerite is on the northwest side of the country, sharing a border with the country of Nospos, and the Morganite, Amethyst, and Ruby districts.
 The inspiration for this district was the Black Forest of Germany and the surrounding countryside, with a little of the Bavarian Forest.
-The further north-northwest you get, closer to the Whistleback Mountains, the more the terrain is mountainous like the bits of the Alps that Germany lays claim to.
-Whereas the further south you go, the countryside is more like hills covered with thick trees, from evergreen pines to oaks and elms.
+The further north-northwest the player gets, closer to the Whistleback Mountains, the more the terrain is mountainous like the bits of the Alps that Germany lays claim to.
+Whereas the further south the player goes, the countryside is more like hills covered with thick trees, from evergreen pines to oaks and elms.
 It is also home to the highest number of castles, though many are no longer home to the nobility.

 In addition to the plethora of castles, Sphalerite has a deer sanctuary, home to several species of deer from both Astranar and other countries.
 It serves as an education platform on environmental stability and invasive species.
 (Because red deer and sika deer have taken over every area they are in, and let’s not mention Yellowstone Park in America before the wolves were reintroduced…) Because of the plentiful forests, many craftspeople come to take part in the forestry industry that the local lords are very careful not to take too much of the trees at any one time.
 Speaking of nobility, the local higher ranked baron and duke are a bit…stuck in the past.
 Unfortunately, they are being dragged into the future kicking and screaming.
 The fashion of the district reflects its ties to the past, with a retro flare from the 1950’s.

-Once again, I’ll get to what you actually want to know about.
+Once again, I’ll get to what most players actually want to know about.
 With the flourishing forestry industry, the extra horses available in Sphalerite are heavier, with strength for pulling, though these breeds are also featured in show jumping, the district specialty.
-If you are coming in from a different racing district and would rather buy a new horse than try and adjust any of your current horses to show jumping, American Cream Draft, the Black Forest Horse, and Vanner horse breeders sell some of their stock to players.
-While you will get credits for a draft horse through the course of the game, Sphalerite is not the district with that quest.
-Once you have one in your stable, however, special quests unlock.
+If the main character (MC) are coming in from a different racing district and the player would rather buy a new horse than try and adjust any of their current horses to show jumping, American Cream Draft, the Black Forest Horse, and Vanner horse breeders sell some of their stock to players.
+While the player will get credits for a draft horse through the course of the game, Sphalerite is not the district with that quest.
+Once the MC has one in their stable, however, special quests unlock.

 If you following Ginny’s twitter blog, you’ll know that all of the districts, including Sphalerite, have their own little specialties and symbols.
 I won’t bore you with all of them, and I want you to get to enjoy finding them out on your own!
 (The name is one giant clue to one of them, fyi.)
-I will mention that the Sphalerite mentors depend on which side you choose.
-If you go with the Light, you will look to Kitty Sweetsong (profile pending), and if you go with the Shadow, you have options: Vanessa Ribbonmelody (profile pending) and Veronica Highflute (profile pending).
+I will mention that the Sphalerite mentors depend on which side the player chooses.
+If they go with the Light, the MC will look to Kitty Sweetsong (profile pending), and if they go with the Shadow, the MC has options: Vanessa Ribbonmelody (profile pending) and Veronica Highflute (profile pending).